You are Here: Home > FAQ's

 • socialization.

-• Some mentally retarded individuals may also have sensory defects such as visual impairments, hearing loss or other problems like epilepsy / fits, etc.
+• Some intellectually disabled individuals may also have sensory defects such as visual impairments, hearing loss or other problems like epilepsy / fits, etc.

-5. Does brain development have any links with mental retardation ?
+5. Does brain development have any links with intellectual disability ?

 TOP